Categories

 Join Kickstart your Novel and get professional feedback on your first three chapters and story synopsis, plus workbooks and videos.

 Other ways to say ‘she said’ avoid dialogue tags entirely.
-You may draw attention to the character who has said a line by immediately following speech with that character’s actions.
+You may draw attention to the character who has said a line by immediately following speech with that character’s physical actions.
+These are also called action beats (descriptions of character action).

 For example: